z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 The library is laid out in these directories.

-### z80
+### asm z80 / 8085

 Contains the assembly language implementation of the maths library.
 This includes the maths functions expected by the C11 standard and various low level functions necessary to implement a complete float package accessible from assembly language.
 These functions are the intrinsic `am9511` functions.
+Where no differentiation between z80 and 8085 implementation (i.e. 8080 compatible) is required the functions are in the base library.
+Otherwise the functions are provide in either z80 or 8085 specific directory, and are compiled according to the library requirements.

 ### c